Spinnaker Shpinnaker and Istio Shmistio to make a shmesh! (Part 1)

 In working through the various processes required by the various Development and Operations teams I work with, I have discovered that although the Kubernetes framework addresses several needs such as “self-healing”, “auto-scaling” and “contraction” pretty well, some of the development features, specifically those related to internal integration points used by application developers, had to be recreated in separate Pods and Deployments repeatedly.
 And of course, since there are many different ways to skin the proverbial cat, each instance of Firewall, Domain Name Service, DHCP and even Load Balancing tended to be handled slightly differently, which made continuous management and delivery more difficult and complex.

-And that brings us to Istio (or “Shmistio”, as we were now up to 153 “Shrek” viewings).
-Istio provides a pluggable service mesh that is integrated with the Kubernetes framework using Envoy as the Proxy Service between the Control and Data plane.
+And that brings us to Istio (or "Shmistio", as we were now up to 153 "Shrek" viewings).
+Istio provides a pluggable service mesh that is integrated with the Kubernetes framework using Envoy as the Proxy Service between the Control and Data plane (Get answers to what is service mesh by reading our guide to Istio).
 (Istio, too, will be covered in later chapters.)

 When I deployed my first version of Spinnaker with Istio, I was so pleased with the result that I called to my wife, and said “Look, Bunny, I made a Shmesh!"